ZhiqiaoSong/zhiqiaosong.github.io/_pages/about.md

 I am currently a fourth-year Ph.D.
 Candidate in the Department of Statstics and Actuarial Science at the [University of Waterloo](https://uwaterloo.ca/statistics-and-actuarial-science/), specializing in Actuarial Science and Quantitative Finance.
 I am very fortunate to be supervised by [Prof. Jun Cai](https://sas.uwaterloo.ca/~jcai/).
-My current research focuses on distributional model uncertainty with applications in finance and insurance.
+My current research focuses on distributional model uncertainty with applications to finance and insurance.

 I obtained my master's degree in Financial Technology (FinTech) from [Imperial College London (IC)](https://www.imperial.ac.uk/), United Kingdom, where I worked on the diversification effect, heavy-tailedness, and risk management.